 Using Alternative Dispute Resolution for Child Custody Decisions

-Another way to avoid a courtroom showdown when confronted with a child custody dispute is to use an alternative dispute resolution (ADR) method, which includes mediation, collaborative family law, and arbitration.
-The advantage of using ADR over a traditional courtroom setting is that it tends to be much less adversarial -- with the goal of compromise rather than simply "winners" and "losers."
-But in order for ADR to truly work, the parents must be willing to work together in order to reach a solution that's best for the child.
+The advantage of using ADR over a traditional courtroom setting is that it tends to be much less adversarial, with the goal of compromise rather than simply determining "winners" and "losers."
+In order for ADR to truly work, the parents must be willing to work together in order to reach a solution that's best for the child.

 - Schedules for visitation with the noncustodial parent